 Getting your carpets professionally cleaned at least once a year will considerably prolong their lives.
 Regular deep cleaning prevents soil and stains from running deep and settling on the fibers.
 The dirt can be effectively agitated and removed by professional cleaning, thereby increasing the efficiency of subsequent cleaning processes as well.

-Professional cleaners use multiple cleaning and sanitizing methods to get the best results.
+Professional carpet cleaning in Singapore use multiple cleaning and sanitizing methods to get the best results.
 You need to be aware of the most popular techniques as it will help you get involved in the cleaning process as well as make informed decisions regarding the cleaners you choose.

 All cleaners use all or a combination of the most popular methods to clean carpets.
 All the methods are effective provided they are performed by trained professionals who know their job well.

 Hot water extraction, commonly known as steam cleaning, is the most popular carpet cleaning method.
 It works on the time-tested cleaning combination of hot water, soap, and thorough rinsing.
 The drying part raises much concern because the complete soaking of carpets makes drying a tedious and time-consuming process.

 In this method, water at high temperatures (often boiling) is sprayed onto the carpets, soaking them to the padding.
 The hot water dislodges the soil, grime, and stains from the fibers and the carpet base.
 A specialized cleaning solution is used which is worked into the carpet fibers and agitated to loosen all the dirt and grime.

 The foam and the water are allowed a settling time of a few minutes and then removed by powerful industrial-strength extractors.
 The strong suction ensures all the dirt and moisture are removed, leaving the carpet partially dry.

 The drying process is of utmost importance because if left damp, mold and mildew infestation will start almost immediately on the carpet.
 Make sure you begin using the carpet only after it is completely dry.